marianmeres/fsm/README.md

 ```

 For mutations, use **action hooks** (`action`, `onEnter`, `onExit`) which are designed for side effects.
 For helper functions, define them outside the FSM and pass context as parameters.

+## API Reference

+For complete API documentation including all types, methods, and detailed parameter descriptions, see [API.md](API.md).

 ## Package Identity